Cantilever Beam with 1D Elements

 • To visualize the model's ports and boundaries in the Graphic Window, enable the Unconnected Ports and Boundary Conditions options in the Configure view settings.

-• Change to the Mesh Elements selection mode Select the node at the end Right-click on the Graphic Window Create Node Port.
+• In the Mesh Elements selection mode, select the node at the beam end Right-click on the Graphic Window → Create Node Port.

-• To constrain the node port, select it See the Property Tree and select (x. y, z, theta_x, theta_y, theta_z) in Constraint Type.
-After that, the black point will appear at the port, it performs that the port is constrained successfully.
+• To constrain the node port, select it Then go to the Property Tree and choose (x. y, z, theta_x, theta_y, theta_z) in Constraint Type.
+Once applied, a black point will appear at the port, indicating that it has been successfully constrained.

 Step 7: Apply Loads